 freshly ground pepper

-Cut tomatoes into large pieces and purée with a food processor.
+Cut tomatoes in half and squeeze out the seeds.
+Then cut into large pieces and purée with a food processor.

 In large pot, heat olive oil and garlic over low heat until the garlic starts to sizzle.